Image

 If you are not yet a Pierce College student, apply to Pierce College.
 Be sure to choose the correct starting quarter for the cohort you wish to apply to (summer quarter for the part-time cohort and fall quarter for the full-time cohort).

-Determine how you will fulfill the entrance exam requirement.
+Determine how you will fulfill the basic skills exam requirement.
 All students applying to Washington teacher preparation programs must submit score reports showing completion of a basic skills exam that includes reading, mathematics, and writing.
-Most students take the WEST-B (or Washington Educator Skills Test Basic) exam or submit scores from the SAT or ACT exam.
+Most students take the WEST-B (or Washington Educator Skills Test Basic) exam or submit previous scores from the SAT or ACT exam.

-• The exam (WEST-B, SAT, or ACT) must be scheduled, if not completed, at the time the BAS-T application is submitted.
+• The exam (WEST-B, SAT, or ACT) must be scheduled, if not complete, at the time the BAS-T application is submitted and must be completed before the candidate will begin the program.
 The online application allows students to list their anticipated test date to move forward with the application.

 Step 3: Collect Your Transcripts